-- To search for positions, click on the Search Job (at the top of the page).
+- To search for positions, click on the 'Jobs" tab at the top of the page.

 - This will pull up all of the positions.
-Click on the Job Title or ID, to see more information about position.
+Click on the Job Title to see more information about each position.

-- The department will then get the application and resume.
+- The department will then have your application and resume.
 Sometimes it can take up to two weeks before you get a response from an on-campus employer.
 The department will contact you, if they are interested in setting up an interview.